Tax Guide for Self-Employed Web Developers

 - Monitor turnover

 As a self-employed web developer in the UK, you need to file a Self Assessment tax return each year.
-Software subscriptions, cloud hosting, and hardware like a MacBook Pro all count as allowable business expenses — and because computers qualify for the Annual Investment Allowance, you can deduct the full cost in the year you buy.
+Web development doesn't fall under CIS, but if you contract through a personal service company for a single end client, IR35 may apply — sole traders billing multiple clients on standard freelance terms are usually outside it.
+Software subscriptions, cloud hosting, and hardware like a MacBook Pro all count as allowable business expenses, and because computers qualify for the Annual Investment Allowance, you can deduct the full cost in the year you buy.
 The expenses you can claim directly reduce your taxable profit.

 Most web developers work from home, making a proportion of your household bills deductible too.
 Experienced freelancers often approach the £90,000 VAT threshold, so tracking your turnover month by month is worth the effort.